 - Is the deposit within the legal limit of 10%?

 - Does the contract include details of the progress payments payable under the contract?

 - Do you understand the procedure to make a variation to the contract?

 - Are you aware of who is to obtain any council or other approval for the work?

-- Do you understand that you are not required to pay the contractor a deposit or any progress payments until the contractor has given you a certificate of insurance under the Home Building Compensation Fund (except where the work is of a kind that does not require insurance)?
+- Do you understand that you are not required to pay the contractor a depositor any progress payments until the contractor has given you a certificate ofinsurance under Part 6 or Part 6B of the Home Building Act 1989 (except where the work is of a kind that does not require insurance)?

 - Has the contractor given you a copy of the Consumer Building Guide, which provides key information about your rights and responsibilities under NSW’s home building laws and where to get more information?